Schlaefer/Saito/docs/install.md

 ## After the installation

-- **Backup app/Config/core.php!**
+- ** Backup the app/Config directory! **
-- Change the admin password to a secure phrase
+- Change the admin-account password to a secure phrase
 - Set email addresses so contacting the admin works:
-	- Set the admin email address (user preferences)
+	- Set the admin-account email address (user preferences)
-	- Set the forum email address (forum settings)
+	- Set the forum email sender address (forum settings)
-- You made a backup of core.php in step 1, right?
+- You did make a backup of app/Config in step 1, right?

 # Nginx Configuration for CakePHP <a name="NginxConfigurationForCakePHP"/> #